Spirent/iTest-assets/Libraries/DUTs/Community/di_ciena/README.md

 profile_name |
 ### get_version
 ### login
-Check the prompt to determine if login is through a hop-off server (Bridgeton NOC).
+Check the prompt to determine if login is through a hop-off server (Acme NOC).
 Then call appropriate login procedure.
 References the global LOGIN_SUCCESSFUL created and set by send_login.